MicrosoftDocs/win32/desktop-src/DevNotes/ivmfiovguestmemoryfastnotification-registerdoorbell.md

 ## Remarks

 This function has no associated import library or header file; you must call it using the [**LoadLibrary**](/windows/desktop/api/libloaderapi/nf-libloaderapi-loadlibrarya) and [**GetProcAddress**](/windows/desktop/api/libloaderapi/nf-libloaderapi-getprocaddress) functions.
-The API is exported from TBD.
+The API is exported from vmidl.dll.

 The **FIOV_BAR_SELECTOR** enumeration that provides values for the *BarIndex* has the following definition: